4thel00z/4thel00z/README.md

 I [hägg](https://www.urbandictionary.com/define.php?term=Hagg#15390684) stuff for a living.
 Currently my favourite language is [go](https://golang.org/), I'm pretty decent in [Python](https://www.python.org/) and other languages as well.

+I treat linux as a first level citizen.
+I do not *intentially* produce code targetting the Windows platform (as a compilation target lol) unless stated otherwise in the project description.
+So don't bother me with Windows related questions thx.

 If you want to reach me to work with me, send me an email [here](mailto:4thel00z@gmail.com?subject=[GitHub]).
 Here is my [public gpg key](http://keys.gnupg.net/pks/lookup?op=get&search=0xD0E70B7A61EDA0BA).